TheRealHoobi/Sunshine-Dummy-Display-for-linux/README.md

-# 🌞 Dummy Screen setup for Linux for Sunshine purposes
+# 🌞 Dummy Display setup on Linux for Sunshine purposes

-This guide will help you configure a dummy monitor for Sunshine on Manjaro (and i hope other distro too!).
-This is perfect for daily drivers where you dont want to have physical displays on all the time. 🎮
+This guide will help you configure a dummy monitor for Sunshine on Manjaro (and I hope other distros too!).
+This is perfect for daily drivers where you don't want to have physical displays on all the time. 🎮

-# TL/DR
+# TL;DR

-This script automatically disable your physical displays, allowing power saving but keeping dummy display on.
-Evtool reads user input from keyboard/mouse movement and bring physical displays back on to they oryginal posiotion.
+This script automatically disables your physical displays, allowing power saving but keeping dummy display on.
+Evtest reads user input from keyboard/mouse movement and bring physical displays back on to their original position.

 # Tested on